angui100/ML_TensorFlow_Workshop/README.md

 ### Open the Notebook file by double clicking I_love_my_cats_dogs.ipynb.

+### We strong recommand you to create a google colab account to run our workshop program. https://colab.research.google.com/

 ### We will go through cell by cell running this program.